akmfelix/Orchestrating-Data-Pipelines/Airflow.md

 * Worker.
 The worker is where your tasks are effectively executred.

 #  Core Concepts
 * DAG.
-A directed acyclic graph,
+A directed acyclic graph.
+A graph that represents a data pipeline with tasks and directed dependicies.
-* Operators: 1) Action 2) Transfer 3) Sensor
+* Operators: 1) Action - Execute an action 2) Transfer - Transfer data 3) Sensor - Wait for a condition to be met.
-* Task / Task Instance
+* Task / Task Instance.
+When a DAG runs, the scheduler creates a DAG Run for that specific run.

 ### Airflow not a data streaming solution neither a processeing framework.